Neiskkk/geometric-library/docs/README.md

 ### `circle.py`

 `area(r)` - Takes the value of the radius and returns the value of the area of the circle

+r: float - circle radius
 ```
 area(5)
 return 25 * pi
 ```

 `perimeter(r)` - Takes the value of the radius and returns the length of the circle.

+r: float - circle radius
 ```
 perimeter(5)
 return 10 * pi